-As of the CCA Record Date, directors and executive officers of CCA and their affiliates beneficially owned and were entitled to vote approximately 5,278,682 shares of CCA Common Stock, which represented approximately 6.3% of the shares of CCA Common Stock outstanding on the CCA Record Date.
+As of the CCA Record Date, directors and executive officers of CCA and their affiliates beneficially owned and were entitled to vote shares of CCA Common Stock, which represented % of the shares of CCA Common Stock outstanding on the CCA Record Date.
 Each director and executive officer has indicated his or her present intention to vote, or cause to be voted, the shares of CCA Common Stock so owned by him or her for approval of the Merger and the Merger Agreement.
-As of the CCA Record Date, trustees and executive officers of Prison Realty, other than Doctor R. Crants, beneficially owned less than approximately 1.1% of the outstanding shares of CCA Common Stock.
-The vote of the aforementioned shares in favor of the Merger and the Merger Agreement, together with the vote of shares of CCA Common Stock held and agreed to be voted by Sodexho in favor of the Merger and the Merger Agreement, will result in an affirmative vote of approximately 12.0% of the CCA Common Stock entitled to vote at the CCA Special Meeting.
+As of the CCA Record Date, trustees and executive officers of Prison Realty, other than Doctor R. Crants, beneficially owned less than % of the outstanding shares of CCA Common Stock.
+The vote of the aforementioned shares in favor of the Merger and the Merger Agreement, together with the vote of shares of CCA Common Stock held and agreed to be voted by Sodexho in favor of the Merger and the Merger Agreement, will result in an affirmative vote of at least % of the CCA Common Stock entitled to vote at the CCA Special Meeting.